EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Tips for Getting Help with GitHub
 A final tip I have for you is to use Google, I cannot emphasise this enough!!
 All of the things I've talked through in this tutorial I learned through websites, chat forums, and videos.
-I gurantee that any question you have, whether it be on markup language, on GitHub, or even on general coding someone else has had the same question!
-You would be suprised by how useful Google is even for the most obscure questions.
+I guarantee that any question you have, whether it be on markup language, on GitHub, or even on general coding someone else has had the same question!
+You would be surprised by how useful Google is even for the most obscure questions.

 <p>&nbsp;</p>